sensorbee/docs/source/tutorial/getting_started.rst

 SensorBee requires Go 1.4 or later to be installed.
 Also, its development environment needs to be set up correctly.

-This tutorial assuems that readers know about basic Linux commands and basics of SQL.
+This tutorial assumes that readers know about basic Linux commands and basics of SQL.

 SensorBee itself doesn't have to be installed at this point.